imperva/aws-lambda-layer/README.md

 To use the layer, create or use an existing lambda functions.
 In the layers menu, add a new layer and choose the layer you created.
 When setting up the lambda function, please note that sklearn usually runs a bit longer and requires more memory than the default lambda, so adjust accordingly.

+## Layers List
+Here is the list of layer configurations we created and tested.
+You can use the configuration to create a layer and upload it to your account with the version and architecture configuration you use:

+- sklearn
+- xgboost
+- jinja

 ## Layer creation
 We used the base Python image according to our lambda runtime - using the same Python runtime and pip installer saved us from compatibility errors in later stages.
 You can browse the available tags here: https://gallery.ecr.aws/lambda/python